interlay/interbtc-api/README.md

-# PolkaBTC JS
+# InterBTC JS

-JavaScript library to interact with PolkaBTC
+JavaScript library to interact with InterBTC

 ## Getting started